 And yet, it comes highly recommended by many local users for its smooth operation, thanks to its Allwinner H6 quad-core chipset capable of supporting up to 4K @ 60fps.
 Even one of our own editors gave this TV box a seal of approval!

-The SVI Cloud 3Pro also features some beefy specs including 4GB of RAM and 32GB of internal storage, both of which are sufficient enough to play HD contents.
+The SVI Cloud 3Pro houses some beefy specs including 4GB of RAM and 32GB of internal storage, both of which are sufficient enough to play HD contents.
 It also supports dual-band Wi-Fi (2.4G + 5.8G) connectivity as well as Bluetooth 4.1, with the SVI Cloud 3Pro scoring handsomely when it comes to the network speed test at 5 Mbps and above.

 If that’s not enough, the SVI Cloud 3Pro also comes pre-programmed with LiveTV and VODs (video on demands).